Mon: 8:30am – 5pm Tues-Thur 8am – 4:30pm Fri: 7:30am – 4pm Phone: 954.983.1211 Call Now

 Minimally Invasive Palatal Stiffening (MIPS)

-Minimally Invasive Palatal Stiffening, or MIPS, is a proprietary sleep apnea treatment only available at South Florida Sinus and Allergy Center.
+Minimally Invasive Palatal Stiffening, or MIPS, is a proprietary sleep apnea treatment only available at Florida Sinus and Snoring Specialists.

 Dr. Mandel uses a diode laser to stiffen the soft palate.
 This is non-bone tissue found on the roof of your mouth.
 It includes the uvula, which, if overextended, can be a cause of obstructive sleep apnea.
 The procedure is performed under IV sedation, so patient discomfort is minimized as much as possible throughout.
 It can be completed in as little as 5 minutes, and our patients report minimal post-operative discomfort.
 That’s right, a lifetime of better sleep can be yours in as little as 5 minutes.